ntlinh16/elmerfs-eval/README.md

 #### Convergence time of sync a folder

 In this scenario, the workflow of each run is similar to the scenario of `convergence time of sync a single file`.
 However, instead of copy a file to the elmerfs mount point, we create a folder tree.
 We want to evaluate how does latency impact to folder creating operation.

+## Docker images used in this project
+I use Docker images to pre-build the environment for AntidoteDB services.
+All images are on Docker repository:

+* antidotedb/antidote:latest
+* peterzel/antidote-connect